Importance of Business Finance

 Let’s begin with a scenario.
 Suppose you have always liked baking and turned your passion into a business.
 You have perfected the art of preparing flaky croissants and melt-in-your-mouth cookies, and customers can’t get enough of your confections.
 But how will you translate this success into long-term growth?

-Here, business finance comes into the picture.
+Here is where business finance comes into the picture.
 Business finance goes beyond profit margins and tax codes.
-It includes the processes, strategies, and tools that your bakery requires to help you make financial decisions and manage resources.
+It includes the processes, strategies, and tools your bakery requires to help you make financial decisions and manage resources.

 Now, let’s understand what exactly business finance is and why it is important for business growth.